gthvn0/rust_kindergarten/README.md

 cargo new --vcs none codingame
 ```

-- Most of exercices are taken from [coding game](https://www.codingame.com)
+- Most of exercices are taken from [codingame](https://www.codingame.com)
 - Maybe have a look to [code wars](https://www.codewars.com)

 ## Monads